 Figure 2.
 Cloud Tool Examples

-Click to select polygon annotations, as detailed in the lower annotation in the image above.
+Click to select cloud annotations, as detailed in the lower annotation in the image above.
 Selected annotations can be edited as follows:

 •Click and drag the outer control points to resize cloud annotations.

 •Click and drag the inner control points to reposition cloud annotations.